parthian-sterlet/sitega/README.md

 ## train a model

 andy02.cpp gradually constructs several sitega models, with the numbers of locally positioned dinucleotides (LPDs) assigned according to 3rd, 4th and 5th parameters of the command line (size_start, size_end and size_dif), their default values 10, 90 and 10 define the search of nine SiteGA models - with 10, 20, 30, etc. up to 90 LPDs.
-Selection of the final best model among these {10, 20, 30, .., 90} models is performed by FPR estimated (see file with {train.txt} extension, it has the same format as output file of bootsrap procedure https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt).
+Selection of the final best model among these {10, 20, 30, .., 90} models is performed by FPR estimated (see file with *{train.txt}* extension, it has the same format as output file of bootsrap procedure [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt).
 The final sitega model with the minimal FPR at true positive rate (TPR) 0.5 is written in [sitega model file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat)

 ## estimate accuracy for a model

 andy0bsn2.cpp may several tomes gradually construct several sitega models (parameter 7th num_iterations), but each time use only a part of dataset for training, the rest part of dataset is used to estimate FPR).
 Results represent the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.
-The stored in [fpr_tpr file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt)
+The stored in [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt)

 ## scan test sequences with a model